FUSAKLA/promruval/README.md

       ...
 ```

-For complete list of supported validations see the [docs/validations.md](docs/validations.md).
+For a complete list of supported validations see the [docs/validations.md](docs/validations.md).

 If you want to see example configuration see the  [`examples/validation.yaml`](examples/validation.yaml).